lmiller1990/design-pattenrns-for-vuejs/FORMS.md

 We need two types of validations:

 1. A required field.
 Both the patient's name and weight are required fields.
 2. Minimum and maximum constraints.
 This is for the weight field - it has to be within a specific range.
+It also needs to support metric and imperial units.

-As well as validating the fields, our framework should also return an error message if the input is not valid.
+As well as validating the fields, our form validation framework should also return an error messages for each invalid input.

 We will write two validation functions: `required` and `isBetween`.
-While TDD isn't always the right tool, for these two functions I believe it is.
+While test driven development (abbreviated to TDD - where you write the tests first, and let the failing tests guide the implementation) isn't always the right tool, for writing these two functions I believe it is.
 This is because we know the inputs and outputs, and all the possible states of the system, it's just a matter of writing the tests and then making them pass.

 Let's do that - starting with the tests for the `required` validator.
 Each validator will return an object with the validation status, and a message if there is an error.
-Using a TypeScript `interface` for notation purposes:
+A validated input should have this shape:

 ```js
 interface ValidationResult {